dotnet/docs/docs/framework/wcf/accessing-services-using-a-wcf-client.md

 ## Add Service Reference in Visual Studio

  With the service running, right click the project that will contain the WCF client proxy and select **Add** > **Service Reference**.
-In the **Add Service Reference Dialog** type in the URL to the service you want to call and click the **Go** button.
+In the **Add Service Reference Dialog**, type in the URL to the service you want to call and click the **Go** button.
 The dialog will display a list of services available at the address you specify.
-Double click the service to see the contracts and operations available, specify a namespace for the generated code and click the **OK** button.
+Double click the service to see the contracts and operations available, specify a namespace for the generated code, and click the **OK** button.

 ## Example
  The following code example shows a service contract created for a service.